tenzir/tenzir/web/blog/parquet-and-feather-enabling-open-investigations/index.md

 ![Type System](/img/type-system-arrow.light.png#gh-light-mode-only)
 ![Type System](/img/type-system-arrow.dark.png#gh-dark-mode-only)

-VAST converts enum, adress, and subnet types to [extension-types][arrow-extension-types].
+VAST converts enum, address, and subnet types to [extension-types][arrow-extension-types].
 All types are self-describing and part of the record batch meta data.
 Conversion is bi-directional.
 Both Parquet and Feather support fully nested structures in this type system.
 In theory.
-Our third blog post in this series desribes the hurdles we had to overcome to make it work in practice.
+Our third blog post in this series describes the hurdles we had to overcome to make it work in practice.

 [arrow-extension-types]: https://arrow.apache.org/docs/format/Columnar.html#extension-types

-In the next blog post, we perform a quantitive analysis of the two formats: how well do they compress the original data?
+In the next blog post, we perform a quantitative analysis of the two formats: how well do they compress the original data?
 How much space do they take up in memory?
 How much CPU time do I pay for how much space savings?
 In the meantime, if you want to learn more about Parquet, take a look at the [blog post